Business Career –

 Operating Approach

-Much of that experience is reflected in my memoir, The Lottery Fixer, and inspired elements of the Fixed screenplay.
+Much of that experience is reflected in Kyle's memoir, The Lottery Fixer, and inspired elements of the Fixed screenplay.

 The scale has been different.